xxl4tomxu98/Energy_Optimization_Python/README.md

 Inputs:
   1. Battery Storage Design

-  -Max power capacity (both charge and discharge in kW)
+  -Max power capacity or energy transport rates for battery (both charge and discharge in kW)

-  -Discharge energy capacity (in kWh)
+  -Discharge or storage energy capacity for battery (in kWh)

   -AC-AC Roundtrip efficiency